What Is Ankle Arthroscopy?

 cause synovitis.
 Ankle arthroscopy can be used to surgically remove inflamed tissue that does not respond to nonsurgical treatment.

 Elective arthroscopy is not appropriate for some patients.
-Patients with severe ankle arthritis may not benefit from arthroscopic surgery.
+Patients with severe ankle arthritis usually do not benefit from arthroscopic surgery.
 Patients with active infections or other medical problems may not be appropriate surgical candidates.

+visualization.
 The camera and instruments can be exchanged between portals to perform the surgery.
 Both motorized shavers and hand operated instruments are used.
 After the surgery is complete, sutures are placed to close the portals.
-A sterile dressing is placed
+A sterile dressing

 You can expect some pain and swelling following surgery.
-The leg may need to be kept elevated.
+Your may need to keep your leg elevated.
 You may need to take oral pain medication for several days.
 You may be able to walk on the leg immediately, or you may need to wait several months before putting

 exercises are allowed.
-Physical therapy may also be used.
+Physical therapy may also be recommended.

 Risks and Complications